nikkhil160/nikhil/clsn0wc32000308ktg3ehck67.md

 ![A Guide to Heatmaps & How to Use Them](https://images.ctfassets.net/lh3zuq09vnm2/2MseapwBgUq9Z0jQ0d2tjw/f8042c1556a38795002b00d0533d8891/desktop-mobile-heatmap_XyMsrOx.width-750.jpg align="left")

-**For Example:** You are getting a ton of visitors on your store but very less purchases, you can use HotJar to generate a heatmap and also record your visitors to see what they are doing and then make changes to your store.
+**For Example:** You are getting a ton of visitors on your Shopify store but very less purchases, you can use HotJar to generate a heatmap and also record your visitors to see what they are doing and then make changes to your store.
 You can use HotJar's free plan which lets you generate heatmaps and record visitors upto 5K sessions.

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>